SolverNotConverging/FDTD/README.md

 A baby level FDTD solver that can perform 1D and 2D simulations.
 CPML is used for 2D FDTD simulations.
 It supports anisotropic materials, SF/TF sources, waveguide eigenmode sources, and NF2FF.
 It can run on a GPU (PyTorch required).

-If you see this message, I want you to know that this solver is useless in terms of accuracy and efficiency.
-For serious simulations, such as the scattering of a donut, try MEEP or OpenEMS.

-Also, when running a simulation, have you ever thought that we may also be living in a simulation?
-And that simulation may also be in another simulation, which may also be in another simulation, and so on.

-My life is sad, but I hope you all have a good life and are happy every day.

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣤⣶⣦⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣶⣿⣿⣿⣿⣿⣷⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣠⣾⣿⣿⣿⣿⣿⣿⣿⣿⣿⣷⣄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀